 The hearing by Ephrata Borough Council will be set no more than 15 days after receipt of the letter of appeal.
 Five days' advance notice of the time and date of the hearing shall be sent to the appellant.

 At the hearing with the Borough Council, the appellant and any other interested party shall be given a reasonable opportunity to be heard in order to show cause why the determination of the Chief of Police should not be upheld.
 In all cases, the burden of proof shall be upon the appellant to show that there was no substantial evidence to support the decision of the Police Chief.

 The hearing may be recorded by tape or other mechanical means.
 A brief summary of the evidence considered, findings of fact and the final decision reached by the Borough Council shall be prepared.
 The decision of the Borough Council shall be binding on all parties.

-Contain a chronological listing of all transactions and articles received during the course of business for that business day, together with the description of the person or persons making such sale, including such person's name, age and address, and an accurate description of the article received, accepted or bought, including brand names, model number, serial number, inscribed initials, dates, names and any other forms of identification on the article, and a notification of the type of identification accepted along with an identifier number assigned by the dealer to that article; and
+Contain a chronological listing of all transactions and articles received during the course of business for that business day, together with the description of the person or persons making such sale, including such person’s name, age and address, and an accurate description of each article received, accepted or bought, including brand name, model number, serial number, inscribed initials, dates, names and any other forms of identification on the article, and a notification of the type of identification accepted by the dealer, along with an identifier number assigned by the dealer to that article; and

-Contain photographs of each item purchased that shall be sufficient in number, color and detail to readily identify the item.
-Said photographs may be either electronically transmitted or delivered to the Police Department.
+Contain photographs of each item purchased that shall be sufficient in number, color and detail to readily identify the item; and

 Transactions involving a trade-in or allowance on goods or items originally sold by the dealer to the person seeking such trade-in or allowance, a trade-in on a like item or dealer-to-dealer are exempted from the reporting requirements.